 Heart failure means your heart has stopped beating

-Heart failure can kill
+Heart failure is serious

 Heart failure is common

-Heart failure can not be treated
+Heart failure can’t be treated

 MYTH: There are many treatments available for heart failure that are very effective at reducing symptoms and delaying the progression of the condition.
-You should discuss your treatment options with your doctor.
+You should discuss treatment options with your doctor.

 If you have heart failure you shouldn't exercise

-Learn more about exercising with heart failure.
+To learn more about exercising with heart failure, click here.